labor-digital/helferlein/README.md

 The first argument type will determine the output type.
 So, if you supply an object, followed by an array, the output will be an object.

+### sanitizeString(string): string
+Removes all non alpha numerical chars from the given string and returns it.
+Also keeps - _ and /

+### ucFirst(string): string
+Receives a string, trims it and sets the first char to uppercase